-On location and in the studio, – paying homage to performers of the past while also setting the stage for a future where everyone can see themselves represented on the big screen.
+On location and in the studio, Augustus collaborated with sixty-five Black celebrities to restage iconic moments in cinematic history, paying homage to performers of the past while also setting the stage for a future where everyone can see themselves represented on the big screen.

 Augustus grew up in the 1980s, watching adventure movies featuring primarily white casts, but it wasn’t until much later that he understood the far-reaching implications and consequences of inequality in Hollywood.
 While working as a photographer in Los Angeles, he remembers publications telling him that magazines with Black stars on the cover didn’t sell as well as those featuring white people.

 In the eight years before the #Oscarssowhite movement of 2015, only 8% of Oscar nominees were people of color.
 It was during this time that Augustus embarked on the Black Hollywood Book Project: if the magazines and casting directors wouldn’t make a change, he would do it himself.

 The book brings together some of today’s most recognizable talents, offering a visionary homage to—and examination of—movie magic past and present.
 It shows us in breathtaking detail what could have been, and, most importantly, it inspires us to reimagine what could be.

 For Black History Month this year, when the USC School of Cinematic Arts invited Augustus to speak, a photography student approached him to say he was working on a paper about the Black Hollywood Book Project.
 “That’s the best response I’ve received so far,” the artist says.
 We asked him to tell us more.